 - Service coordinators accompanied clients to appointments, provided transportation when needed, and served as their coach/mentor.

 - RNs and service coordinators offered health and wellness activities and assisted clients in understanding how to manage their chronic health conditions, reduce tobacco use, develop skills in nutrition, purchase healthy foods, and plan healthy meals using simple ingredients.

-HOIT has enrolled 84 clients in the program, all of whom now have a person-centered healthcare home.
+HOIT enrolled a total of 84 clients in the program, all of whom had a person-centered healthcare home.

 Results for participants included:

 - 100% were offered and most developed a Wellness and Recovery Action Plan

 - 20% received substance use treatment services

 - 45% received crisis services prior to the program